ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started/index.rst

 Getting Started
 ===============

-Guides for your first footsteps into the world of FASTdesk, covering installation, configuration and more.
+Information and guidance for FASTdesk, covering installation, configuration and more.

 .. toctree::
    :maxdepth: 1